hmito/esj72web/web/basic_information.md

 ## Schedule

-A detailed timetable will be available around the end of December or beginning of January.
+The detailed timetable will be released around the end of December or beginning of January.
+Please note that the schedule is not final and may be subject to change in the future due to organizational reasons.

 <table>
 <colgroup>